-LBS Faculty and Staff administer services for the students in many ways including, but not limited to, the following: admissions, financial aid, keys to the building, scheduling, spiritual development, employment needs, orientation, testing, advising, regular chapel times and preaching opportunities, assistance with the call/placement process, and other opportunities for ministry.
+LBS Faculty and Staff administer services for the students in many ways including, but not limited to, the following: admissions, financial aid, keys to the building, academic scheduling, spiritual development, employment needs, orientation, testing, advising, regular chapel times and preaching opportunities, assistance with the call/placement process, and other opportunities for ministry.
 The Director of Student Life assists the students in many ways including, but not limited to, the following: assisting/advising with housing needs, internet access, oversight of the student government, and assisting and encouraging other student body activities.
 All faculty and staff seek to assist students as they become leaders for mission.

-Student Experience Survey End of 1st Year Student Interviews Student Services Survey

-The mission of LBS is to "serve the church and world by preparing servants of Christ for a life of ministry in God's mission and for equipping God's people to serve in God's mission."
-LBS is committed to providing any and all student services necessary and feasible to support the student body both spiritually and academically.
+Student Experience Survey End of 1st Year Student Interviews Student Services Survey committed to providing any and all student services necessary and feasible to support the student body both spiritually and academically.
 LBS educates and disciples the whole student.
 Students who enroll in seminary come in a variety of age, educational, and economic brackets; some married with families and some single.
 The result of this mix is a group with very divergent needs.
 Meeting those needs is both a challenge and a blessing.